 People who take drugs rarely want to overdose.
-In fact, the National Center for Health Statistics suggests that 74 percent of overdoses due to prescription drugs are accidental.
-But chasing a high means taking in larger and larger doses of drugs, and often, that means coming closer and closer to taking an amount of drugs that just isn’t compatible with life.
-It may not be the outcome someone is looking for, but it’s certainly something illicit drugs seem capable of delivering.
+In fact, the National Center for Health Statistics suggests that 74 percent of overdoses due to prescription drugs are accidental.3 But chasing a high means taking in larger doses of drugs, and that means coming closer an amount that results in death.

-Feelings of isolation might deepen and grow when people with addictions realize that the community surrounding them doesn’t understand the concept of addiction.
-Even though experts know that addictions begin with brain chemistry, leading to alterations that make impulse control difficult or impossible, people in the community might still associate addictions with:
+Feelings of isolation might deepen and grow when people with addictions realize that the community surrounding them doesn’t understand.
+Even though experts know that addictions begin with brain chemistry, leading to alterations that make impulse control difficult or impossible, people in the community might still associate those who struggle with:

 Just admitting that you or a loved one struggles with addiction can often lead to serious social rejection.
 If this happens, the person struggling might feel as though getting better just isn’t possible.
 This can seriously delay getting the proper treatment.

 Finding Help for Drug Addiction

 As is the case with other disease, when drug addiction is identified early, the likelihood of recovery from proper treatment is increased.
 If someone you know needs help, please contact us at Black Bear Lodge.
 Our programs are appropriate for anyone struggling with substance abuse.
 Our customized approach allows us to assess each client and provide the right therapies at the right time.
 Call our toll-free helpline now to speak to an admissions coordinator about available treatment options.

 1 “44% of Americans Know Someone Who Has Been Addicted to Prescription Painkillers.”
 National Council on Alcoholism and Drug Dependence, 5 May 2016.
 Accessed 25 Sept.
 2017.